KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

-* **Sensitive Personal Information (PI) Categories** All Sensitive Information Categories require Explicit Consent Out of scope of the MINIMUM MVCR - See 6.5.
+* **Sensitive Personal Information (PI) Categories** All Sensitive Information Categories require Explicit Consent Out of scope of the MVCR - See 6.5.
 Explicit Consent

 * **Sensitive PI Categories**
     (Use only for Explicit Consent: used in MVCR for creating compliance claims)